endurantgames/cosmiclegends/src/chargen/abilities.md

 Your hero class has a number of abilities associated with it.
-You automatically can use the ability common to all members of the same hero class, called the Class Ability.
+You automatically can use the ability common to all members of the same hero class, called the Prime Ability.

-Each Volume you can pick one ability from that Volume's list or lower; in addition, you get an extra ability at Volume 1.
+At the start of each Volume you can pick one ability from that Volume's list or lower; in addition, you get an extra ability at the start of Volume 1.

 You can take any given ability only once; either you have it or you don't have it.
 There are a few abilities that are